-So you want to work in Banff as a foreigner?
+So you want to work as a foreigner in Banff?
 Then I’ve got good news for you: it’s possible!
 But first and foremost, make sure you know the English language.
 If you do, you’ll be fine.
 Also, be willing to take on almost any job you can find.
-Most jobs aren’t anything special.
+Most jobs in Banff National Park aren’t anything special.
 Be prepared.

 Below I listed some important things to help you find a job in Banff National Park.
 I’ll dig into the language and job type aspects mentioned in the intro to this article and provide four valuable other tips.
 Alright, here goes: